Hidden Publish Date Finder

 This method attempts to surface the earliest date Google associates with that exact URL in results.
 It’s a strong signal — but it’s still a signal, not a sworn affidavit.
 Google can show different dates depending on what it detects.

-Pro tip: You’ll usually get the cleanest results when you search for the full URL (not just the domain) using a site: query, then look for the earliest date Google displays for that exact page.
+Pro tip: You’ll usually get the cleanest results when you search the full URL (not just the domain) using a site: query, then look for the earliest date Google displays for that exact page.

 https://www.google.com/search?tbs=cdr:1,cd_min:1/1/2000&q=site:URLGoesHere- Replace URLGoesHere with the full page URL (include https://).